-Ross, Watsi’s summer design intern, hails from Toronto, where he recently graduated from the York/Sheridan Program in Design.
-While at Watsi, he’ll be working on some of the organization’s donor facing and medical products.
+Ross, Watsi’s new designer, hails from Toronto, where he recently graduated from the York/Sheridan Program in Design.
+He’ll be designing and developing some of the organization’s donor-facing and medical products.
 We asked him a few questions about his interests, and some exciting — and eclectic — personal projects he’s working on.
 Welcome, Ross!

 Name a few apps you can't live without:

 What’s your favorite food?